Introduction to integrating SEO strategy and social media

 Understanding «co-occurrence”: when your keywords travel on social networks

-“Co-occurrence” refers to the frequency with which a keyword A appears near a keyword B in web documents.
-Since 2013, Google engineers have used this semantic signal to link entities and search intentions.
-In practice, every time you publish an Instagram Story mentioning “vegan recipe” while ta
+«Co-occurrence« refers to the frequency with which a keyword A appears close to a keyword B in Web documents.
+Since 2013, Google engineers have used this semantic signal to link entities and search intent.
+In practice, every time you post an Instagram Story mentioning “vegan recipe” while ta

 gging your meal-prep delivery site, you create a new indexable semantic context.
-The effect is multiplied when your audience reshares the Story: each repost becomes another node in the web of co-occurrence around your brand.
-BuzzFeed long capitalised on this phenomenon; between 2014 and 2017, the company merely hosted its lists “15 tacos to try before you die” on its own domain, then reused the same wording on Facebook and Pinterest.
-Result: the expression “tacos to try before you die” went straight into Google Suggest, proof that a social micro-slug can rise into the autosuggest SERPs and provide a defendable SEO advantage in the long term.
+The effect is multiplied when your audience reshares the Story: each repost becomes one more node in the web of co-occurrence around your brand.
+BuzzFeed long capitalized on this phenomenon; between 2014 and 2017, the company simply hosted its lists «15 tacos to try before you die« on its own domain, then reused the same wording on Facebook and Pinterest.
+Result: the phrase «tacos to try before you die” went straight into Google Suggest, proof that a social micro-slug can rise all the way into autosuggest SERPs and provide a defensible long-term SEO advantage.

-From a UX perspective, we often talk about internal linking as smooth movement from one page to another.
-Social networks, for their part, function as external “spokes” that can loop traffic back to those same pages, then redistribute the accumulated popularity.
+From a UX standpoint, internal linking is often described as smooth circulation from one page to another.
+Social networks, for their part, function as external «spokes” that can loop traffic back to those same pages, then redistribute the accumulated popularity.
 Take the example of Sephora.
-In 2020, the brand created a TikTok campaign centred on the hashtag challenge “#Lipstories”, inviting creators to tell the story of their lipstick.
-Each video pointed, via a “link in bio” sticker, to a buying guide hosted on the brand’s blog — silo structure — which itself linked to its main e-commerce categories.
+In 2020, the brand created a TikTok campaign centered on the hashtag challenge «#Lipstories«, inviting creators to tell the story of their lipstick.
+Each video pointed via a “link in bio” sticker to a buying guide hosted on the brand’s blog — silo structure — which itself linked to its main e-commerce categories.
 The loop was complete:

 1) TikTok → blog (referral traffic),